-While UMBC ruined the No. 15 seeds' claim to fame as the lowest seed to have won a game in the Round of 64 in the NCAA tournament, No. 15 seeds can still be known as the lowest seed to have won more than one game.
+While UMBC ruined the No. 15 seeds' claim to fame as the worst seed to have won a game in the Round of 64 in the NCAA tournament, No. 15 seeds can still be known as the worst seed to have won more than one game.

 And that's something, right?